WHAT IS VIDEO BRANCHING?

 DilogR hosts your videos in your video branch project.

-Select a video from your video library if you have already uploaded videos into your account.
+Select a video from your video library if you have already uploaded videos into your account or use any of the other available options.

 If you have no videos to select from yet, you can upload a video from: